clirdlf/ndsa.org/conference/conference.md

 A list of [NDSA Member Insitutions](https://ndsa.org/membership/members/) can be found on the membership section of the website.

 ### Call for Proposals
-The 2025 Digital Preservation Call for Proposals is now open and will close on July 7, 2025 at 11:59 p.m.
-Eastern Time.
-For more information or to submit a proposal, **visit the [conference proposal webpage](https://ndsa.org/conference/digital-preservation-virtual-2025/cfp/)**.
-Presenters will be notified of their acceptance in late July.
+The 2025 Digital Preservation Call for Proposals is now closed. <!--For more information or to submit a proposal, **visit the [conference proposal webpage](https://ndsa.org/conference/digital-preservation-virtual-2025/cfp/)**.--> Presenters will be notified of their acceptance in late July.
 <!--
  [You can view the CFP here.](/conference/digital-preservation-2023/cfp/)-->